AmbientRun/Ambient/docs/src/reference/hierarchies.md

 ## Opting out of automatically derived children

-If you whish to manage the `children` component yourself, you can attach an `unmanaged_children` component to your entity.
+If you wish to manage the `children` component yourself, you can attach an `unmanaged_children` component to your entity.
 This stops `children` from being automatically created, and it's now up to you to populate the `children` component to create a valid hierarchy.